‘Hostile. Work. Environment.’

 Trapped in the quarantined building, Saunders is forced to savagely fight tooth and nail for not only his job but his life…

 RLJ Entertainment is releasing Mayhem in select cinemas and VOD and Digital HD platforms on November 10, 2017.
-Mayhem will stream on Shudder in early 2018.
+Mayhem streamed on Shudder in early 2018.

 “It opens with a narrated montage, then crams in exposition and set-up before the bug strikes – there are parallels with the smaller group of trapped possible infectees in the similarly broad and misanthropic The Bar – then does gruesome spot gags for a while before getting to the actual plot.
 Weariness sets in after the fifth or sixth stabbing, though.”
 The Kim Newman Website